Table of Contents

-- Chemotherapy to help reduce or kill the cancer.
+- Chemotherapy to reduce or kill the cancer.
 Chemo medicine can be given in pill, liquid, or IV (intravenous) form.
-It also can be injected directly into the affected area.
+Also, it can be injected directly into the affected area.

-- Radiation to help reduce or kill the cancer using high-energy waves, similar to X-rays.
+- Radiation to reduce or kill the cancer using high-energy waves, similar to X-rays.

 Living with ovarian cancer

 Treatment is more successful if the cancer is detected early.
-Your outcome also depends on the type, grade, stage, and location of cancer, as well as your general health.
+Also, your outcome depends on your general health, and the type, grade, and stage of cancer.

-Your doctor will follow up with and monitor you after treatment.
+Your doctor will monitor your treatment.
 They will check to see if the cancer is gone.
-They also might perform regular tests to help detect it earlier if it does return.
-You might have lasting side effects from the cancer treatment, but your doctor will work with you to reduce these.
+Your doctor also might perform regular tests to detect its return.
+You might have lasting side effects from the cancer treatment.
+Your doctor will work with you to reduce those.

-- Will ovarian cancer affect my ability to get pregnant and have a baby?
+- Will ovarian cancer affect my ability to get pregnant?

-- If I have ovarian cancer, will my relatives (daughter, mother, sister) have it too?
+- If I have ovarian cancer, can my close relatives get it?

 Copyright © American Academy of Family Physicians